oci-landing-zones/oci-scca-landingzone-workload-exp/IMPLEMENTATION.md

 ## 3.5 : VTAP

-The workload expansion module will optionally deploy a VTAP on the Workload networks.
-A VTAP is a cloud resource that can clone network traffic from any source on the same VCN, filter it appropriately, then forward it on to applications such network security, packet collectors, or network analytics packages.
+The workload expansion module will optionally deploy the Virtual Test Access Point (VTAP) service on the Workload networks.
+A VTAP is a cloud resource that can mirror network traffic from a designated source on the same VCN, filter it appropriately, then forward it on to applications such network security, packet collectors, or network analytics packages.
 The traffic will be encapsulated as per VXLAN protocol data plane, and sent on UDP port 4789.
-By Default VTAP creation boolen flag set to false.
-If customer want to enable VTAP they need to enable load balancer as well.
+By default, when the VTAP is deployed, the boolean flag is set to false.
+The Network Load Balancer is the  VTAP target that receives the mirrored network traffic.

 ## 3.6 : Load Balancer

-If the Customer enables VTAP, the workload expansion module will create a Network Load Balancer(NLB), which will load balance traffic per lower-level network traffic details.
+If the VTAP is enabled, the workload expansion module will create a Network Load Balancer (NLB), which will load balance traffic per lower-level network traffic details.
 NLB is pre-configured to listen to VxLAN traffic, i.e., UDP Port 4789.
 Customer can configure the server(s) for their network security, analytics, or logging applications as backends on this NLB.

 # <a name="Workload Expansion Module Variables"></a>4.
 Workload Expansion Module Variables